mth229/mth229.github.io/functions.md

 Here is a different example, where we define a "hockey stick" function, a name for functions that are flat then increase linearly after some threshold.

-A cell phone plan might cost one \$30 for the first 500 minutes of calling and 25 cents per minute thereafter.
+An old-school cell-phone plan might cost \$30 for the first 500 minutes of calling and 25 cents per minute thereafter.
 Represent this as a function of the number of minutes used.